jbee/lusid/README.md

-It maybe can be used to find some bits of the secret based assumptions like - "most original numbers are small positive numbers" - but the lower bits of the secret (which are used most) are also most impossible to extract this way as any combination results in a set of small numbers if the original set was indeed a set of small numbers.
+It maybe can be used to find some bits of the secret based assumptions like - "most original numbers are small positive numbers" - but the lower bits of the secret (which are used most) are also most impossible to extract this way as any secret results in a set of small numbers (if the original set was indeed a set of small numbers) but the numbers are only the correct ones with the correct secret.

+It is also not possible to tell from the ID what type of value (`long`, `int`, `float`, `double`, `String`) it has been generated from.
+When the `Mode` is known one could only tell if an ID contains one or more values.

 ## ⏱️ Performance